antonekstrom1/antonekstrom1/README.md

 ### About Me

 Hi, I'm Anton Ekstrom, a curious entrepreneur and frontend developer from Sweden with a genuine passion for web technologies and e-commerce.
 I've been building stuff on the web since a young teenager.
-Feel free to filter through my projects in the <a href="https://github.com/antonekstrom1?tab=stars">star-section</a>.
+Feel free to filter through my projects in the <a href="https://github.com/antonekstrom1?tab=stars" title="GitHub Stars" alt="GitHub Stars">star-section</a>.

 - Frontend Developer Student at Folkuniversitetet Gothenburg.
 - My daily work as Chief Technology Officer at Villahome.se consists of taking on, innovating and developing system-efficient solutions, primarily for our e-commerce platform and IT infrastructure.
 Frontend development is frequent.